 The genomics of gene regulation group is interested in understanding the role of gene regulatory variation in human disease and evolution.

 We welcome applications from prospective postdocs and PhD students.
 Projects are available in the areas of genomics of gene regulation, molecular evolution and on population genomics of gene regulation.
 All our work involves data analysis, but there is also scope for projects with a component of laboratory work.
-Interested applicants should send a CV to Dan (see profile page for contact details), with information on your research, publications and contact details for three references.
+Interested applicants should send a CV to Dan (see profile page for contact details), with information on your research and publications.

 For more information, please click "Read more" below.